 Mowing in the spring

-The most important lawn care job for a fantastic lawn is correct and regular mowing.
+The most important lawn care job for a healthy and good looking lawn is correct and regular mowing.
 You need to cut the grass whenever it is growing – which is likely to be weekly or even more frequently as the weather warms up in spring.

 The aim should be to keep it at the same height all through spring.
 For most lawns this should be about 2.5-4cm (1-1.5in) high.
 For lawns that take a lot of wear and tear the height is better raised to 5cm (2in).
 For very shaded areas, mow at a height of 7.5cm (3in).